JaewooJoung/Abida.jl/README.md

 ---

 ### **Will Abida.jl be a Julia module?**
-*"I’ve thought about it, but progress has been slow.
-For now, I’ll incorporate your ideas and keep refining it until I’m satisfied."*
+*""Yeah, I’ve thought about it, just moving kinda slow right now.
+Gonna work with your suggestions(Issues are welcome!) and tweak things till it feels right!""*
 -Jaewoo-

 ---